aamisha01/Smart-Resume-Screener-/README.md

-# Smart-Resume-Screener-
+# Smart-Resume-Screener
-Smart Resume Scanner — Colab + Python tool that parses PDF/DOCX/TXT resumes, computes semantic match scores against job descriptions, and produces a justified shortlist.
+Smart Resume Scanner is a Colab + Python project that ingests resumes (PDF/DOCX/TXT) and a job description, extracts structured information (name, contact, education, experience, canonicalized skills), computes a semantic match score (0–10) using sentence-transformer embeddings, and produces human-readable justifications and a shortlist.
+An optional OpenAI LLM step can generate a natural-language justification if you provide an API key.